 Delivering the Accommodation Letter

-Any student who has received an Accommodation Letter from Student Accessibility Services (SAS) is responsible for providing a current copy of that Letter to any Faculty or Administrator who is involved in facilitating the accommodations listed in the letter.
+Any student who has received an Accommodation Letter from the Center for Disability Resources (CDR) is responsible for providing a current copy of that Letter to any Faculty or Administrator who is involved in facilitating the accommodations listed in the Letter.
 Accommodations are not in place until the Faculty or Administrator has received a current copy of the Accommodation Letter.
 In addition, accommodations are not retroactive.
 Therefore, students are encouraged to deliver copies of their Accommodation Letter as early as possible.
-Any student who has questions or concerns about delivering their letter should contact SAS.

 - Meet with the Professor or Administrator during their office hours.